AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 `Rails File Switcher` switches between MVC files instantly.
 If you are in your User model and you press ⌘+2 (if that's your binding), you will instantly see UsersController.

 This is the alpha version, if something is not working, create an issue.

+## CHANGELOG

+### January 18, 2013
+- Make it work when there are multiple apps opened in the side bar (previously would look for files only in the first app).
+Thanks to @ccodre for pointing out.

+### Dec 25, 2013
+- Initial release